jrecinos98/GauchoRides/README.md

     * [Should I Use ExpoKit?](#should-i-use-expokit)

 ## About Gaucho Rides

+Gucho Rides is an application developed for UCSB and SBCC students to organize shared rides with fellow students more conveniently and efficiently than the Facebook groups.
+Gaucho Rides facilitates the hassle of finding, creating and requesting rides.
+Furthermore Gaucho Rides provides a rating system so that users can rate each other based on their driving ability and their reliability as either a driver or a passenger.

+Gaucho Rides is a multi-platform application developed for android and iOS using facebook's [React Native](https://facebook.github.io/react-native/) framework.
+React native allows us to create an application for iOS and Android by using a single code base that works on both platforms.

+## Getting Started

-## Install Node and Npm
+### Install Node and Npm

+In order to run the application you will need to have Node and npm installed in your machine.
+These instructions work on Linux and possibly Windows if using bash (Might not work).
+Not tested on a Mac.

+** You will need sudo access to install**

-To install NodeJS run the following commands on a terminal:
+To install Node.js run the following commands on a terminal:

 `sudo apt-get update`